AreWeDreaming/ECRad/README.md

 Once both plasma scenario and launch configuration is set you need to move on to the `ECRad` configuration tab.

 ### Configuring ECRad
-Please refer to the [CPC article for details on the options]((https://www.sciencedirect.com/science/article/abs/pii/S0010465520300291)).
+Please refer to the [CPC article for details on the options](https://www.sciencedirect.com/science/article/abs/pii/S0010465520300291).
-It is not

 In principle there is only few options you will need to touch:
 - `Working dir` This is where any results will be stored
 - `Scratch dir` Set this to the same folder as `Working dir`.
 It is intended to be used in conjunction with `SLURM` submission but this feature is not maintained at the moment.